Sun-flowerSamurai/0-romannumerals/README.md

 expectations](https://hspec.github.io/expectations.html).
 However, in this assignment, it is okay to only use the ``shouldBe`` combinator.

+**Note** Only testing the examples from this README isn't enough to convince us that your code is working!

 ## From integers to Roman number: the function `i2r`

 Now for the other way around: converting integers to a Roman number with the